baxtercrafter/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 4. Copy the mono-space fonts  to your project directory
 5. Upload to ESP32
 6. Optional - Connect an active 3.0-3.3V buzzer to GPIO Pin 22 (for warnings/CEL)
+7. Connect can RX to pin 21 and can tx to pin 4
-7. Enjoy real-time data on-screen!
+8. Enjoy real-time data on-screen!

 ---